 The last assault weapons ban capped capacities at ten rounds.
 You quickly realize ten rounds sucks when you take a wound ballistics class like I have and go over case after case after case after case of enraged, drug addled, prison hardened, perpetrators who soaked up five, seven, nine, even fifteen bullets and still walked under their own power to the ambulance.
 That isn’t uncommon at all.
 Legally, you can shoot them until they cease to be a threat, and keep in mind that what normally causes a person to stop is loss of blood pressure, so I used to tell my students that anybody worth shooting once was worth shooting five or seven times.
 You shoot them until they leave you alone.

 Also, you’re going to miss.
 It is going to happen.
-If you can shoot pretty little groups at the range, those groups are going to expand dramatically under the stress and adrenalin.
+If you can shoot pretty little groups at the range, those groups are going to expand dramatically under the stress and adrenaline.
 The more you train, the better you will do, but you can still may miss, or the bad guy may end up hiding behind something which your bullets don’t penetrate.
 Nobody has ever survived a gunfight and then said afterwards, “Darn, I wish I hadn’t brought all that extra ammo.”

 So having more rounds in the gun is a good thing for self-defense use.